Jeanne Robinson

-Jeanne Robinson (March 30, 1948 – May 30, 2010) was an American-born Canadian choreographer who co-wrote three science fiction novels, The Stardance Saga, with her husband Spider Robinson.
-Stardance won the Hugo Award for Best Novella in 1978.
+Jeanne M. Rubbicco Robinson (March 30, 1948 – May 30, 2010) was an American-born Canadian choreographer who co-wrote three science fiction novels, The Stardance Saga, with her husband Spider Robinson.
+Stardance won the Hugo Award and Nebula award for Best Novella in 1978 and 1977 respectively.

 Biography

-Jeanne Robinson was born in Boston, Massachusetts.
+Jeanne Robinson was born in Boston, Massachusetts to Dorothy and Peter Rubbicco.
 She studied dance at the Boston Conservatory, and at the Martha Graham, Alvin Ailey, and Erick Hawkins schools.
-She performed with the Beverly Brown Dance Ensemble in New York City, and served as the artistic director of the Nova Dance Theatre in Halifax, Nova Scotia, where she choreographed more than thirty original works.
+She performed with the Beverly Brown Dance Ensemble in New York City.